 These are used by various tests.
 If they are not present, the test will not be enabled in the Makefile.
-With the exceptions of ruby, fc-list, gs, tr (a basic system program) and the programs from poppler they are all part of a full texlive install.
+With the exceptions of ruby, fc-list, libgs, and the programs from poppler they are all part of a full texlive install.